How to Chain in Crochet for Beginners (ch)

 See the video for crocheting a chain stitch:

-Congratulations, you have now crocheted a foundation chain.
 It may seem a little fussy at first, getting used to how to hold your hands, crochet hook and the yarn but with a little practice, you will master this skill in no time!

-To count, gently stretch and straighten out the chain, if it is twisted, which sometimes happens.
 Now look at your stitches.
 Do you see V shapes?
 If you don’t, then turn the chain over to the other side and you should see them.

 Each ‘V’ shape is one foundation chain stitch.